Richard Fahey column: Doncaster Lincoln meeting thoughts

 The horses have been running well and we’re top of the trainers’ table which is nice!
 It’s just great to go into the new turf season with the yard in good nick and we’re really looking forward to it.

-On ratings he’s got to improve to beat Brando and one or two others in this and he’s not getting any younger – or better.
-But he does head there in great order and he’s fit and well for his return.

-He’s been frustrating but might run well in this.
-A strongly-run apprentice race over ten furlongs will play to his strengths and if they go a good gallop I can see him arriving there late.

 He’s been a little unlucky on his last two starts and he just needs that to change.
-Tony Hamilton felt he just got to the front too soon when second last time and pulled up a bit on him.
+Tony Hamilton felt he just got to the front too soon when second two starts ago and pulled up a bit on him.
 He has the ability to win a race like this and is in great order.

 A very disappointing horse.
 We’re dropping him back to sprinting here.
 He doesn’t work like a sprinter at home but we’ve tried everything else.
 He’s well handicapped on his best form but needs to start showing something now.